eslint/eslint.org/src/content/blog/2023-03-21-announcing-eslint-community-org.md

 These criteria aren't written in stone, but are the guidelines we're beginning with to determine whether to accept a project into the organization.

+## Conclusion

-We hope that this new `eslint-community` organization will help us further support the awesome ESLint ecosystem and ensure that the community can continue to rely on these high-value widely depended upon projects for years to come.
+We hope that this new `eslint-community` organization will help us further support the awesome ESLint ecosystem and ensure that the community can continue to rely on these high-value, widely depended upon projects for years to come.
+Ensuring that the ESLint ecosystem remains vibrant and without stagnation is a key goal of the project as a whole, and we believe the `eslint-community` organization will only increase the confidence of ESLint users when relying on community-maintained projects.

-If you have any further questions, feel free to ask them on [the official ESLint Discord](https://eslint.org/chat/eslint-community).
+If you have any questions about the `eslint-community` organization, feel free to ask them on [the official ESLint Discord](https://eslint.org/chat/eslint-community).